-The use of drones for filming is becoming more widespread as technology develops and improves.
-If you want to take off and land a drone on Bristol City Council land you will now need to give us at least seven days’ notice and apply for filming permission.
+The use of drones for filming is becoming more widespread as technology advances.
+If you want to take off and land a drone on Bristol City Council land, you will now need to give us at least seven days’ notice and apply for filming permission.

 2. Submit a filming permit application to Bristol Film Office including,

-- A copy of the drone pilot’s CAA license
+- A copy of the drone pilot’s A2CofC, GVC or PfCO.

 - A method statement advising how you plan to manage the areas over which the drone will fly.
 In line with the CAA guidelines, we will insist on a 30m2 clear radius for this area.

 3. Bristol Film Office will review the application and documents supplied and make the necessary arrangements with Bristol City Council land managers.
 We aim to confirm permission to film within 5 working days of receipt of the permit application.

 - We can only consider applications from professional drone companies.